Last updated: April 2026

 - Suez J et al. (2018).
 Post-antibiotic gut mucosal microbiome reconstitution is impaired by probiotics and improved by autologous FMT.
 Cell, 174(6), 1406–1423. pubmed.ncbi.nlm.nih.gov/30193113

 This article is for informational purposes only and does not constitute medical advice.
-If you are experiencing digestive symptoms, please consult a GP or registered healthcare professional.
+If you are experiencing digestive symptoms, or if you have been treated for C. difficile, please consult a GP or registered healthcare professional.